Care · Editions, authenticity

 Every print is one of a hundred.

 Each edition in the Print Archive is capped at one hundred impressions.
-Every sheet is numbered by hand on the back in the format no. 23 / 100, signed with Kirsten's initials and the year, and pressed with the studio chop in the bottom-right corner.
+Every sheet is numbered by hand on the back in the format no. 23 / 100, signed with Kirsten's initials and the year, and pressed with the Mi Amor Mi Vida mark in the bottom-right corner.

 The numbering is sequential and honest.
 If your print is numbered 23, twenty-two sheets went out the door ahead of it — no proofs squirrelled away, no house copies kept back for resale.